 - Scoop mixture into muffin tin cups to the brim.
 Drizzle with remaining maple syrup.
 Bake 20-25 minutes, until set and browned on top.
 Let slightly cool before removing from muffin tins.

-- *Store in an airtight container in the refrigerator for up to 5 days.
+Storage Tip: Store in an airtight container in the refrigerator for up to 5 days.
 Store in an airtight container or Ziploc bag in the freezer for up to 6 months.